dm7h/fpga-event-recorder/README.md

 ```
 (can take a while)

-* download the IcoSoc port for IceZero
+* download the IcoSoc port for IceZero (on your local machine)
 ```bash
 cd ..
 git clone https://github.com/dm7h/icozsoc.git